 Several control methods are available for air compressors, and control methods greatly affect the overall operating efficiency of a compressor.
-To accurately estimate energy savings, it is important to know the baseline method of control.
+In order to accurately estimate energy savings, it is important to know the baseline method of control.
 A brief description of each common control method is provided below.